-This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Order 12866 or under section 1 of Executive Order 13563.
+This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, as supplemented by Executive Order 13563, Improving Regulation and Regulatory Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of Executive Order 12866 or under section 1 of Executive Order 13563.
 The Office of Management and Budget has not reviewed it under those Orders.
-It is not "significant" under the regulatory policies and procedures of the Department of Homeland Security (DHS).

 We conclude that this rule is not a significant regulatory action because we anticipate that it will have minimal impact on the economy, will not interfere with other agencies, will not adversely alter the budget of any grant or loan recipients, and will not raise any novel legal or policy issues.
-The safety zone created by this rule will be relatively small and enforced for relatively short time.
-Also, the safety zone is designed to minimize their impact on navigable waters.
-Furthermore, restrictions on vessel movement within the area of the safety zone expected to be minimal.
-Under certain conditions, vessels may still transit through the safety zone when permitted by the Captain of the Port.
+The safety zone created by this rule will be relatively small and enforced for a relatively short time.
+Also, the safety zone is designed to minimize its impact on navigable waters.
+Furthermore, the safety zone has been designed to allow vessels to transit around it.
+Thus, restrictions on vessel movement within that particular area are expected to be minimal.
+Under certain conditions, moreover, vessels may still transit through the safety zone when permitted by the Captain of the Port.